- 1 Are you planning to BUILD a new HOUSE in Bangalore?

 Thus, a study room should be on the north-east, east or west part of the house.
 While studying, face towards the east or north direction.
-The bookshelf should be made on the southern or the western wall.
-For better learning power, use a light or neutral colour scheme.
+The bookshelf should be made on the southern or western wall.
+For better learning power, use a light or neutral color scheme.

 The position of the MAIN DOOR as per VASTU:

 The main door is something that builds the first and lasting impression of your home.
 This door should be taller than all the other doors of the house.
 The main door should be in the east or north direction.
 No obstructions should be present in front of the main door.
 It should always have a threshold or door sill.

 With the tips mentioned above, your home will be Vastu friendly and peace, prosperity and good health will always be permanent residents in your home.

 How to Select a Building Contractor for building your Hosue?